ColtonKnaak/Password-generator/README.md

 When all parameters have been defined, the password will appear within the password box.

+## Technologies Used
-Technologies Used: HTML5, CSS3, JavaScript
+HTML5, CSS3, JavaScript